-Casita Coalition’s 2025 Build the Middle convening in Pasadena will bring together leaders from across sectors to drive bold, practical solutions for building more neighborhood-scale housing— from ADUs to duplexes, townhouses, cottage courts and more, spurring the production of more attainable for-sale and rental homes.
-Join us in shaping the future of housing!
+Casita Coalition’s 2025 Build the Middle convening in Pasadena brought together leaders from across sectors to drive bold, practical solutions for building more neighborhood-scale housing— from ADUs to duplexes, townhouses, cottage courts and more.
+Thanks to all who participated in shaping the future of housing through the power of convening!

 Mainstage Sessions